WebAssembly/exception-handling/document/core/exec/runtime.rst

 It is an invariant of the semantics that the length of the byte vector, divided by page size, never exceeds the maximum size of :math:`\memtype`, if present.

-.. index:: ! exception instance, exception, exception tag, function type
+.. index:: ! exception instance, exception, exception tag, exception type
    pair: abstract syntax; exception instance
    pair: exception; instance
 .. _syntax-exninst: